• Skip to primary navigation

 Ingredients

-• 1 and ½ Tablespoons unsalted butter or Canola/sunflower cooking oil
+• 1 ½ Tablespoons unsalted butter (or sunflower oil/canola)

 • 1 teaspoon salt